LaunchCodeEducation/java-web-development/src/chapters/orm-relationships/one-to-many.rst

 The logic in ``th:href`` uses string concatenation to create the appropriate URL for each category.

-With this code in place, we can start up our application and test out the new functionality!
+With this code in place, start up our application and test out the new functionality!
 Be sure to navigate to ``/eventCategories`` to see your new links to the filtered views.
-And also be sure to test that ``/events`` still displays all events.
+Also, be sure to test that ``/events`` still displays all events.